Climbing plants are so dreamy, I’m tempted to start this article with ‘Once upon a time…’

 Where you find the likes of wisteria, grapevines, and banksia roses, romance is sure to follow.
 These plants are the touchy-feely sort.
 Give them a wall, trellis, or post to lean on and they’ll be all over the place.

-They come in the most stunning forms, such as cascading curtains, privacy shades, and flowing canopies.
+They come in stunning forms, such as cascading curtains, privacy shades, and flowing canopies.
 Flowering and fruit-bearing climbers, in particular, transform the dreariest gardens and bring them to life.

 - Banksia rose (Rosa banksiae)

 - Chocolate vine (Akebia quinata)

 - False sarsaparilla (Hardenbergia violacea)

 - Orange trumpet creeper (Pyrostegia venusta)